The Science Is Extremely Clear: You Need to Prioritize Sleep

 Controlling attention with brain waves

-December 5th, 2019 - By Melisa in Neurofeedback News
+December 5th, 2019 - By Jen in Neurofeedback News

 Having trouble paying attention?
 MIT neuroscientists may have a solution for you: Turn down your alpha brain waves.
 In a new study, the researchers found that people can enhance their attention by controlling their own alpha brain waves based on neurofeedback they receive as they perform a particular task.
 Read full article: Medicalxpress.com, “Controlling attention with brain waves.”